Pros and Cons of Moving to Oman

 Culture shock in Oman

-Although Oman has a large number of expats, it can still be quite a culture shock for first-time visitors to the Middle East, particularly if one is moving to a small, rural town.
+Although Oman has a large number of expats, it can still be quite a culture shock for first-time visitors to the Middle East, particularly if moving to a small, rural town.
 It can take some time to adjust to Omani culture and a bit of patience is required.

 CON: A conservative stateAlthough Oman is one of the more liberal countries in the Gulf, it's still a Muslim country and one should respect and follow its customs and cultural practices.